-Semantic Conventions for RPC Spans
+Semantic conventions for RPC spans

-Status: Experimental
+Status: Development

 This document defines how to describe remote procedure calls (also called “remote method invocations” / “RMI”) with spans.

-• SHOULD maintain (security patching at a minimum) the existing major version for at least six months after it starts emitting both sets of conventions.
+• SHOULD maintain (security patching at a minimum) their existing major version for at least six months after it starts emitting both sets of conventions.

-• SHOULD drop the environment variable in the next major version.
+• MAY drop the environment variable in their next major version and emit only the stable RPC conventions.

 Common remote procedure call conventions